General Course Policies

 Milwaukee School of Engineering admits students of any race, color, national and ethnic origin to all the rights, privileges, programs and activities generally accorded, or made available, to students at the university.
 It does not discriminate on the basis of race, color, national and ethnic origin, religion, age, gender, sexual orientation, marital status or disability in administration of its educational policies, admission policies, scholarship and loan programs, and athletic and other institutionally administered programs.
 MSOE also maintains its long-standing policy as an Equal Opportunity/Affirmative Action Employer of male and female personnel for its faculty and administrative staff.

 MSOE is committed to the health, safety, and well-being of all members of our community.
-In an effort to maintain such an environment, as well as to prevent further spread of COVID-19, students, faculty, staff and guests of the university must wear a facial covering when they are inside university buildings and when they are outdoors on campus and social distancing of at least six feet is not possible.
+In an effort to maintain such an environment, as well as to prevent further spread of COVID-19, students, faculty, staff and guests of the university must wear a facial covering when they are inside university buildings.

 - Failure to wear a facial covering in class or laboratory will result in your faculty member requiring you to leave class and not return until you have secured a facial covering for yourself.